New constraint on neutrino magnetic moment and neutrino millicharge from LUX-ZEPLIN dark matter search results: Abstract

 \section{Abstract}

 Elastic neutrino-electron scattering represents a powerful tool to investigate key neutrino properties.
-In view of the recent results released by the LUX-ZEPLIN Collaboration, we provide a first determination of the limits achievable on the neutrino magnetic moment, whose effect becomes non-negligible in some beyond the Standard Model theories.
-Interestingly, we are able to show that the new LUX-ZEPLIN data allows us to set the most stringent limit on the neutrino magnetic moment when compared to the other laboratory bounds, namely $\mu_{\nu}^{\rm{eff}} < 6.2 \times 10^{-12} \, \mu_{\text{B}}$ at 90$\%$ C.L..
-This limit supersedes the previous best one set by the Borexino Collaboration by almost a factor of 5 and it rejects by more than 5$\sigma$ the hint of a possible neutrino magnetic moment found by the XENON1T Collaboration.
+In view of the recent results released by the LUX-ZEPLIN collaboration, we provide a first determination of the limits achievable on the neutrino magnetic moment and neutrino millicharge, whose effect becomes non-negligible in some beyond the Standard Model theories.
+In this context, we evaluate and discuss the impact of different approximations to describe the neutrino interaction with atomic electrons.
+The new LUX-ZEPLIN data allows us to set a very competitive limit on the neutrino magnetic moment when compared to the other laboratory bounds, namely $\mu_{\nu}^{\rm{eff}} < 1.1 \times 10^{-11} \, \mu_{\text{B}}$ at 90$\%$ C.L., which improves by a factor of 2.5 the Borexino collaboration limit and represents the second best world limit after the recent XENONnT result.
+Moreover, exploiting the so-called equivalent photon approximation, we obtain the most stringent limit on the neutrino millicharge, namely $|q_{\nu}^{\rm{eff}}| < 1.5 \times 10^{-13} e_0$ at 90$\%$ C.L., which represents a great improvement with respect to the previous laboratory bounds.